Kyler Murray Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 - He also tacked on 35 yards on five carries, averaging seven yards per attempt .

-- Over his last three games, Murray has collected 748 passing yards (249.3 per game) while connecting on 81 of 120 passes (67.5% completion percentage), with four touchdowns and zero interceptions.
+- Murray has 748 passing yards (249.3 ypg), completing 67.5% of his passes and throwing four touchdown passes and zero interceptions over his last three games.

-- He also has 153 rushing yards on 18 carries, averaging 51.0 yards per game on the ground.
+- He has tacked on 153 rushing yards on 18 carries, averaging 51.0 yards per game.

 Murray's Arizona Teammates